BiniFn/WeebHub/README.md

 ## Open From Android

 You do not need an APK to use WeebHub from Android.

+A dedicated mobile app is currently in development.
+In the meantime, Android users can already run WeebHub locally through Termux, similar to running the application on a PC using a local server setup.

 Make sure your phone and computer are connected to the same Wi-Fi network.